 Indonesians with disabilities who do not receive proper education experience unique problems throughout the entirety of their lives.
-According to a recent study at the University of Indonesia, nearly 70 percent of disabled children do not receive an education and the ones who do only have a 66.8 percent chance of finishing primary school.
+According to a recent study at the University of Indonesia, nearly 70% of disabled children do not receive an education and the ones who do only have a 66.8% chance of finishing primary school.

 Help for these people begins with raising awareness and normalizing students with disabilities in a typical Indonesian classroom setting.
 Inclusive education is making its way through the Indonesian education system as more and more schools are accepting and tolerant of these students.

-By improving the availability of education to students with education, it becomes possible to obtain jobs later in life, regardless of disability status.
+By improving the availability of education to students, it becomes possible to obtain jobs later in life, regardless of disability status.

 However, inclusive education is accessible to only a small portion of the disabled community, so it is important that lawmakers and teachers alike learn about various disabilities and provide effective education for each individual.